Some of The Different Ways in Which Impermissible Backbiting Might Be Initiated- [PDF 3 pages]

 In The Name of Allaah, The Most Merciful, The Bestower of Mercy

 Shaikhul Islaam Ibn Taymiyyah [rahimahullaah] said:

-There are amongst the people one who backbites to show his agreement with those whom he sits with, his companions and family, even though he knows that the person being backbitten is innocent of what they say about him or [innocent of] some of what they say; but he sees that if he rebukes them, the gathering will cease, the people in the gathering will become annoyed and turn away from him; therefore he sees that being in agreement with them is good treatment and good companionship.
-And indeed, when they get angry, he might also get angry due to their anger, and thus he joins them [in their behaviour].
+Amongst the people there is one who backbites to show his agreement to those whom he sits with- his companions and family- even though he knows that the person being backbitten is innocent of what they say or some of what they say; but he sees that if he rebukes them, the gathering will cease, the people in the gathering will become annoyed and turn away from him; therefore he sees that to be in agreement with them is good treatment and good companionship.
+And indeed when they get angry, he might also get angry due to their anger. [i.e. to show his agreement].

-And amongst them there is one who raises the status of others out of show off and to raise his own status as well, saying, “If only I supplicate for such and such person in my prayer due to such and such news that has reached me about him”, in order to raise his own status and utter this statement in the presence of someone who believes that he truly wants to supplicate for that person; or he says, “Such and such person is simple minded and has little understanding”, whilst intending to praise himself, affirm his own understanding and that he is more virtuous than that person.
+And amongst them there is one who raises the status of others out of show off and to raise his own status as well, saying: ‘’If only I supplicate for such and such person in my prayer due to such and such news that has reached me about him’’, in order to raise his own status and make this statement in the presence of someone who believes that he truly wants to supplicate for that person; or he says, ‘’Such and such person is simple minded and has little understanding’’, whilst intending to praise himself, affirm his own understanding and that he is more virtuous than that person.